 Our course has a structure as innovative as its content, enabling you to integrate your studies with your work and other commitments.
 It features three-day study blocks at our Kedleston Road campus, totalling nine days per year.
 You’ll also engage in guided learning and research activities at times to suit you.

-You can either complete the full MSc in your chosen pathway over three years, or take a ‘step-off’ award after one year with the generic Postgraduate Certificate or after two years with the Postgraduate Diploma in your named pathway.
+You can either complete the full MSc over three years, or take a ‘step-off’ award after one year with the generic Postgraduate Certificate or after two years with the Postgraduate Diploma.

-At the start of your second year, you’ll take a pathway-specific module.
-In your masters research project in the final year, you will then conduct an independent study into an aspect of behaviour change which relates to your chosen pathway.
+In your masters research project in the final year, you will then conduct an independent study into an aspect of behaviour change which relates to your chosen area.

 A teaching team to inspire you